-The students will be working on a practical based on the subjects studied in the course.
-The students need to submit the self-made report at the end of the semester.
-The marks will be awarded to the student on the basis of technical knowledge, reports and performance in viva-voce.
+The students will be working on a project based on the subjects studied in the course.
+The students need to submit the self-made project at the end of the semester.
+The marks will be awarded to the student on the basis of technical knowledge, Project reports and performance in viva-voce